Definitive Guide to Card Not Present (CNP) Transactions

 The next step is to make sure that you are verifying cardholders in CNP situations.
 Address verification services can weed out potential CNP fraud because fraudsters with stolen card information may not have the current billing address.

 Likewise, working with alert providers and chargeback management can help you proactively determine your weak spots to get ahead of online CNP fraud.

 The unfortunate reality of the current financial landscape is that credit card companies look out for their customers first and foremost.
 As such, customers rarely have to take the blame or accept responsibility for CNP fraud.
-It’s also rare for fraudsters and criminals to be discovered.
 That means it comes down to you or the credit card company – and they’ll try their hardest to place the blame on your shoulders.

 At Chargeback Gurus, we fight for your business and help you recover lost revenue.
 You simply send us the information and we’ll serve as your liaison to the credit card companies.
-After helping you recover your lost revenue, we’ll also work closely with your team to identify weaknesses and optimize your review process to reduce Card Not Present fraud risk and minimize chargebacks.
+After helping you recover your lost revenue, we’ll also work closely with your team to identify weaknesses and optimize your review process to reduce the risk of CNP fraud and minimize chargebacks.